calscoo/portfolio/hugo/content/resume.md

       * Demonstrated AWS, Linux, OOP, and scripting proficiency.
       * Built secure and scalable services in AWS.
       * Wrote dynamic infrastructure as code in Ansible.
-      * Participated in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
+      * Participated in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability, and minimizing downtime.
       * Automated deployments using Jenkins.
       * Performed zero downtime security and usability upgrades.
       * Miscellaneous automation scripting.